Deploy Management Clusters from a Configuration File

 If not specified, the default vSphere node MTU is 1500.
 The maximum value is 9000.
 For information about MTUs, see About vSphere Networking in the vSphere 8 documentation.

-If vSphere with Tanzu is enabled, the installer interface states that you can use the TKG Service as the preferred way to run Kubernetes workloads, in which case you do not need a standalone management cluster.
+If vSphere IaaS control plane Supervisor is enabled on the target vCenter Server instance, the installer states that you can use the TKG Service as the preferred way to run Kubernetes workloads, in which case you do not need a standalone management cluster.
 It presents a choice:

-• Deploy TKG Management Cluster allows you to continue deploying a standalone management cluster, for vSphere 7 or vSphere 8, and as required for and Azure VMware Solution.
+• Deploy TKG Management Cluster allows you to continue deploying a standalone management cluster.

 Run the tanzu mc create Command